-The most significant estimate made by management is as follows:
+The most significant estimates made by management is as follows:

-Valuation of share-based payments, derivative assets and share purchase warrants
+(a) Valuation of share-based payments and share purchase warrants

-The Company applies the Black-Scholes option pricing model to determine the fair value of equity-settled share-based payments, derivative assets and share purchase warrants.
-Option pricing models require the input of subjective assumptions, including the expected share price volatility and expected life of the options (Notes 7(b), 11 and 14).
+The Company applies the Black-Scholes option pricing model to determine the fair value of equity-settled share-based payments and share purchase warrants.
+Option pricing models require the input of subjective assumptions, including the expected share price volatility and expected life of the options (Notes 10 and 13).
 Changes in these assumptions can materially affect the fair value estimate, so the existing models do not necessarily provide a reliable measure of the fair value, which may impact the Company's net loss and equity reserves.